tecaxcrypto/Northern/doc/unit-tests.md

 After configuring, they can be run with 'make check'.

-To run the northernd tests manually, launch src/test/test_northern .
+To run the tecaxd tests manually, launch src/test/test_tecax .

-To add more northernd tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the test/ directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.
+To add more tecaxd tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the test/ directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.

-To run the northern-qt tests manually, launch src/qt/test/northern-qt_test
+To run the tecax-qt tests manually, launch src/qt/test/tecax-qt_test

-To add more northern-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.
+To add more tecax-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.